- Beauty Services

 Nor would you want to be served a cold seafood buffet when there's just as much ice outside as there is propping up the prawns and oysters.
 Tailoring your wedding to the seasons means that the choices you make will suit that particular time of year with the bonus of having a theme to work with to inject a little individuality into your special day.

 What does everyone do when summer comes?
 Hit the beach of course, so why not do the same for your wedding.
 Imagine the feel of the soft sand as you stroll barefoot along the beach towards the man of your dreams.
 Share your first kiss as man and wife to the sounds of the waves lapping gently on the shore.
-There are lots of gorgeous resorts in Queensland that will be able to make this wedding scenario a reality for you.
-Just visit Wedding.com.au's Honeymoon section for a list of fantastic venues.
+There are lots of gorgeous resorts throughout Australia to make this wedding scenario a reality for you.
+Just visit our honeymoon directory for a list of fantastic venues.
 If you so choose, the resort staff will be able to organize a complete wedding package so your honeymoon can continue in this blissful manner.

 Of all the seasons, autumn provides brides with the most naturally beautiful backdrop for their weddings.
 Orchards are stunning settings for ceremonies.
 The gorgeous golds, ruby reds and brilliant browns of the falling leaves coupled with the heavenly scent of the fruit trees and the rich earth will enhance the romance of the wedding.
 Also, with summer gone and winter lurking just around the corner, autumn is a time of nostalgia and sentiment so light a bonfire during the wedding reception (well away from the trees of course) for guests to gather around to share stories about the newlyweds and their own happy marriages.